Barduki777/Menu-Osiris/README.md

 ## Stuff that i added:
 * **-Slidewalk and Custom hitsounds from byte's (this is the reason why the source takes a while to compile).**
+* **-Custom Hitsound with file, make an folder in csgo called Hitsound and add your Hitsound.wav into it.**

 ## Credits to [Osiris Creator](https://github.com/danielkrupinski/Osiris)